Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

-Zanzibar is where I learned the fine art of lying on the beach and soaking up the sunshine.
-After a month in the busy town of Mwanza, on the Tanzanian mainland, it was a sublime way to wind down.
+It’s where I learned the fine art of lying on the beach and soaking up the sunshine.
+With an icy cold bottle of Kilimanjaro beer, of course.
+After a month in the busy town of Mwanza on the Tanzanian mainland, it was a sublime way to wind down.

-But as enjoyable as these lessons are, most of us can only lie on the beach for so long.
+As enjoyable as learning how to lie on the beach is, most of us can only lie do this for so long.
 Especially on an exotic island like this one.
+Here’s your guide to Zanzibar!

 Zanzibar is the main island of the Zanzibar Archipelago and is also known as Unguja.
 The next larger island is Pemba, just to the north.